Treaty of Bruges (1375): The negotiations

-Philip, Duke of Burgundy, first hosted sumptuous banquets and games, then the first negotiating session began on March 25, 1375 in the church of Saint-Donatien in Bruges.
-It resulted in two plans for the partition of Gascony, which the duke, after consulting his council, rejected on the grounds that these partition plans would result in the recognition of the sovereignty of England over part of the French territory.
-Under the influence of Pope Gregory XI, the belligerents signed a truce on July 1, 1375, which lasted until June 1377.
+Philip, Duke of Burgundy, first hosted sumptuous banquets and games, and then the first negotiating session began on 25 March 1375 in the church of Saint-Donatien in Bruges.
+It resulted in two plans for the partition of Gascony, which the duke, after consulting his council, rejected because these plans would result in the recognition of the sovereignty of England over part of the French territory.
+Under the influence of Pope Gregory XI, the belligerents signed a truce on 1 July 1375, which lasted until June 1377.

 The second session was again held in Bruges between the end of December 1375 and the end of March 1376.
-The papal legate, in order to get around the thorny problem of sovereignty, proposed a 40-year truce, refused by both parties: the English because Brittany was occupied by the troops of Charles V and the French because they wanted to include Castile in the treaty in order to secure the throne of King Henry II after John of Gaunt advanced his own claims to Castile.
+The papal legate, to get around the thorny problem of sovereignty, proposed a 40-year truce, which was refused by both parties: the English because Brittany was occupied by the troops of Charles V and the French because they wanted to include Castile in the treaty to secure the throne of King Henry II after John of Gaunt advanced his claims to Castile.

 The third session opened in July 1376, this time conducted by advisers to the kings.
 Charles V proposed to recognize the sovereignty of Edward III over the lands of Gascony located to the south of the Dordogne, to return Agenais, Bigorre, Quercy, Bazadais to him and to pay him the 1,200,000 francs still due from the ransom of John II of France in exchange for Calais and on the condition that this new duchy of Gascony remains in the territory of the kingdom of France (he did not consent to any surrender of sovereignty).
 This implies that Edward III as the Duke of Gascony must pay homage to him, that all legal judgements can be called into question by the Court of Paris and that the duchy could possibly be confiscated.
-It was on this occasion that the bishop of Chartres Jean Le Fèvre developed a thesis that gradually became accepted: the king could not alienate the rights of the crown; the inalienable character of sovereignty is sacred.
-Edward III refused the proposed terms and died on June 21, 1377.
+On this occasion, the bishop of Chartres Jean Le Fèvre developed a thesis that gradually became accepted: the king could not alienate the rights of the crown; the inalienable character of sovereignty is sacred.
+Edward III refused the proposed terms and died on 21 June 1377.
 Hostilities resumed.